Energinet-DataHub/greenforce-frontend/docs/dh/logging.md

 - HTTP requests will also be tracked by default, so no manually tracking is nesecary.

 **_⚠️ Note: `traceparent` header won't be added on outgoing requests in the mocking environment due to the usage of MSW (Mock Service Worker).
-To test this functionality, run the development environment instead. `yarn nx run app-dh:serve:development_**
+To see the `traceparent` header, run the development environment instead: `yarn nx run app-dh:serve:development_**

 ```sh
 yarn nx run app-dh:serve:development